 - 5.5.1 As from1/7/2011 the municipality will only enter into Rendering of Services Agreements with owners of properties with regard to rates and services to be rendered at a property.
-The owner of the property will have to pay the relevant deposit as described in the Principles and Policy on Tariffs of the Bela-Bela Municipality which deposit will be held as security for services rendered by the municipality until the property is sold - 5.5.2 Although the Municipality must render an account for the amount due by a debtor, failure thereof shall not relieve a debtor of the obligation to pay the amount. - 5.5.3 Accounts will be delivered to all consumer/ratepayers seven (7) days before the due date of payment, 15th of every month. - 5.5.4 Accounts to ratepayers and users of municipal services must contain at least the following particulars:- - The name of the Municipality. - The name of the ratepayer/ user of the service. - \circ The service levies or rates in question. - The period allowed for the payment of services and rates. - The land and address in respect of which the payment is required. - Any discount for early or prompt payment (if applicable). - 5.5.5 The Municipal Account shall reflect amounts due for the following: - a.
+The owner of the property will have to pay the relevant deposit as described in the Principles and Policy on Tariffs of the Bela-Bela Municipality which deposit will be held as security for services rendered by the municipality until the property is sold.
+Only account holders with positive proof of identity or an authorised agent/tenant with a Power of Attorney or affidavits will be allowed to complete an Acknowledgement of account. - 5.5.2 Where a consumer has not completed a rendering of services agreement, the date of transfer of ownership shall be deemed to be the date of rendering of services.
+A consumer will be contacted to complete a rendering of services agreement, should they not do so within a period of 7 days the municipality will suspend the consumer's services. - 5.5.2 Although the Municipality must render an account for the amount due by a debtor, failure thereof shall not relieve a debtor of the obligation to pay the amount. - 5.5.3 Accounts will be delivered to all consumer/ratepayers seven (7) days before the due date of payment, 15th of every month. - 5.5.4 Accounts to ratepayers and users of municipal services must contain at least the following particulars: - o The name of the Municipality. - o The name of the ratepayer/ user of the service. - o The service levies or rates in question. - o The period allowed for the payment of services and rates. - o The land and address in respect of which the payment is required. - Any discount for early or prompt payment (if applicable).

+- 5.5.5 The Municipal Account shall reflect amounts due for the following:-

+- a.
 Basic Water and Electricity Levy or Availability Charge. b.

-Site Rental (if applicable) - c.
-Refuse Removal. - d.
-Sewerage Service or Availability Charge. - e.
-Property Rates. - 5.5.5.1 Other charges, levies and taxes. - a.
-Water and Electricity Consumption Charge. - b.
-Any Arrear Amount Due. - c.
-Interest on Arrear Amounts. - d.
-Collection Charges or Legal Costs. - e.
-The Amount of any Increase in a Consumer Deposit. - f.
-The unit price and number of units consumed in relation to water consumption. - g. the total amount payable - g.
+Site Rental (if applicable)

+- c.
+Refuse Removal.

+- d.
+Sewerage Service or Availability Charge.

+- e.
+Property Rates.

+- 5.5.5.1 Other charges, levies and taxes.

+- a.
+Water and Electricity Consumption Charge.

+- b.
+Any Arrear Amount Due.

+- c.
+Interest on Arrear Amounts.

+- d.
+Collection Charges or Legal Costs.

+- e.
+The Amount of any Increase in a Consumer Deposit.

+- f.
+The unit price and number of units consumed in relation to water consumption.

+- g. the total amount payable

+- g.
 The date on or before which payment must be made.